Functions of bounded fractional variation and fractal currents

 whenever $\alpha + \beta_1 + \dots + \beta_{n} > n$ and $\beta_1 + \dots + \beta_{n} > {d}$. \end{enumerate} \end{thm}

 In (3) it makes no difference whether continuous refers to the genuine H\"older norms or a weaker topology as used for metric currents in the sense of Ambrosio and Kirchheim (discussed below).
-This is due to the strict inequalities for the exponents in the statement.
+This is due to the strict inequalities for the exponents in the statement of the theorem.

 We want to highlight two classes of functions that are of fractional bounded variation.
 If $U \subset \R^n$ is some bounded open set with box counting dimension of its boundary $\dim_{\boxd}(\partial U) = d < n$, then the characteristic function of $u$ is in $\bigcap_{d < \delta < n} \BV_c^{\delta-(n-1)}(\R^n)$, Corollary~\ref{holderfractal_cor}.
 Formulated in terms of currents, Theorem~\ref{intro_thm} in particular implies that $\partial \curr U$ extends to H\"older differential forms of exponent $\alpha > d - (n-1)$.
 This was already observed by Harrison and Norton \cite{HN} and by Olbermann \cite{O}.